-The 4-star Villa Athena right by the Valley of the Temples is an ideal place to stay and you can also enjoy a meal on their terrace with view of the temples.
+The 4-star Villa Athena right by the Valley of the Temples is an ideal place to stay and you can also enjoy a meal on their terrace with a view of the temples.
 Another choice by the temples is B&B Villa San Marco.
 Both have a seasonal swimming pool and parking.
-In town, Lerux Guest House is right in the historic center and has rooms with sea view balcony.

 Tourist information offices are on Piazza Marconi by the train station and in the town center on Piazzale Aldo Moro.
 There is also tourist information near the parking lot at the Valley of the Temples archaeological park.

-Valle dei Templi - Valley of the Temples Archaeological Park:
+Valley of the Temples Archaeological Park (Valle dei Templi)

 The Valley of the Temples archaeological park is a UNESCO World Heritage site.
 It's a large sacred area where monumental Greek temples were erected in the fourth and fifth centuries BC.
 They are some of the largest and best preserved Greek temples outside of Greece.

-Further up the road toward town is the very good Regional Archaeology Museum with a few more ruins near it.
-There's a free (as of 3/08) parking lot just past the museum.
+Further up the road toward town is the Regional Archaeology Museum with a few more ruins near it.
+Here are more can't-miss sights:

 - The Temple of Herakles, Ercole, is the oldest of the temples still standing, dating to around 500BC.
 It's the first temple you come to when entering the Collina dei Templi section from the large car park.

 - The Temple of Concord, Tempio della Concordia, from 430 BC, is the most intact of the temples.
 It's better preserved because it was used as a church.
 Sitting on the hill, it can be seen from a distance and offers good views of the valley below.